Wallonia: Terminology

 The term "Wallonia" can mean slightly different things in different contexts.
-One of the three federal regions of Belgium is still constitutionally defined as the "Walloon Region" as opposed to "Wallonia", but the regional government has renamed itself Wallonia, and it is commonly called Wallonia.
-Preceding 1 April 2010, when the renaming came into effect, Wallonia would sometimes refer to the territory governed by the Walloon Region, whereas Walloon Region referred specifically to the government.
+One of the three federal regions of Belgium is still constitutionally defined as the "Walloon Region" as opposed to "Wallonia", but the latter has been adopted by the regional government and is in common use.
+Prior to 2010, when the renaming came into effect, Wallonia could sometimes refer to the territory governed by the Walloon Region, whereas Walloon Region referred specifically to the government.
 In practice, the difference between the two terms is small and what is meant is usually clear, based on context.

-Wallonia is a cognate of terms such as Wales, Cornwall and Wallachia, ultimately also related to words Celt and Belgae, phonetically evolved over centuries.
+Wallonia is a cognate of terms such as Wales, Cornwall and Wallachia.
 The Germanic word Walha, meaning the strangers, referred to Gallic or Celtic people.
 Wallonia is named after the Walloons, a group of locals who natively speak Romance languages.
 In Middle Dutch (and French), the term Walloons included both historical secular Walloon principalities, as well as the French-speaking population of the Prince-Bishopric of Liège or the whole population of the Romanic sprachraum within the medieval Low Countries.